top of page

 Bring clothing and shoes for movement if you are asked to come for call-backs

-For questions about the audition process and roles please contact Karen Christophersen at production@fortcollinschildrenstheatre.org.
+For questions about the audition process and roles, please get in touch with Karen Christophersen at production@fortcollinschildrenstheatre.org.

 Background Checks

-Fort Collins Children’s Theatre (FCCT) has begun implementing a background check policy, effective May 1, 2019, for all volunteers, cast, and staff 18 years of age and older.
+Fort Collins Children’s Theatre (FCCT) has begun implementing a background check policy for all volunteers, cast, and staff 18 years of age and older, effective May 1, 2019.

 If you are cast, we will require a background check.